 This world-renowned luxury hotel group made waves in 2018 when it opened an exquisite island resort that is 100% powered by solar energy.
 And since then its spa has already become known as one of the best in the South Pacific with treatments that draw on the brand’s global footprint while integrating local Fijian ingredients and traditions.

 For instance, the Heated Lava Shell Massage uses warmed shells and local oils to release tension and boost circulation.
-The Fijian Bobo Massage releases toxins and eases muscles with locally-inspired firm massage techniques combined with poultices of Fijian herbs picked fresh from the spa’s garden.
+The Fijian Bobo Massage releases toxins and eases muscles with locally-inspired firm massage techniques combined with a blend of local oils.

 There is also a surf academy on-site so the two of you can discover the sport for the first time, or fine-tune your technique on some of Fiji’s finest waves.